PushpenderIndia/Crunchy/README.md

 That's a Crazy number,

-In this video, Kevin Mitnick has shown with a demo of HashCat: https://www.youtube.com/watch?v=K-96JmC2AkE
+In this video, Kevin Mitnick has shown with a demo of HashCat to prove this number: https://www.youtube.com/watch?v=K-96JmC2AkE

+And there is no limit of cracking speed, you could run the hash cracking on Powerful Rented Server with maybe 128 GB of Graphic Card!

-That how easy it is to Crack Passwords at a speed of Billions per seconds
+That how easy it is to Crack a Password at a speed of Billions per seconds

 ## Usage
 ```